vfaronov/turq/README.rst

 Turq is a tool for semi-interactively testing and debugging HTTP clients.
 Somewhat like `httpbin <http://httpbin.org/>`_, but more interactive and flexible.
-Turq runs a primitive HTTP server that is scriptable in a Python-based DSL.
+Turq runs a small HTTP server that is scriptable in a Python-based DSL.
-You can quickly set up mock URLs that respond with the status, headers and body of your choosing.
+It lets you quickly set up mock URLs that respond with the status, headers and body of your choosing.

 Usage